 Workplace safety and health are a priority for the Brazilian sugarcane industry.
 Companies have well established safety protocols and invest in continuous training programs, especially during inter-harvest season.

 Mills and cane growers along with the State of São Paulo first partnered up in 2007 to create a voluntary agro-environmental protocol.The objective was to anticipate the end of sugarcane burning traditionally carried out before manual harvesting.
 In 2017, a second phase of the Green Protocol was launched focusing on environment.
 Mechanization now accounts for more than 98% of the harvest in the State of São Paulo.

-In 2009, the Brazilian government, industry leaders and workers’ unions launched the “National Commitment for the Enhancement of Labor Conditions in Sugarcane Production”, through which the sugarcane industry voluntarily committed to abide by a set of thirty best practices.
-The agreement also established that the commitment to these best practices would be audited by an independent third party.
+In 2009, the Brazilian government, industry leaders and workers’ unions launched the National Commitment for the Enhancement of Labor Conditions in Sugarcane Production, through which the sugarcane industry voluntarily committed to thirty best practices, audited by an independent third party.

 When Brazil transitioned from manual to mechanized harvesting, sugarcane mills heavily invested in the upskilling and retraining of the workforce to not only ensure continuity of labor contracts but also better quality jobs.
 Since the RenovAção retraining program was launched (2010/11), the Brazilian sugarcane sector has trained almost 23,000 employees through local requalification programs.

 The sugarcane industry is a key segment of the Brazilian economy, generating USD 40 billion in gross annual revenue and employing more than 712,000 people.
 Beyond Brazil, many cane-growing nations are located in the tropics and are often developing countries in search of new economic opportunities.
 Sugarcane production enables quality rural jobs and better access to electricity.